 Students wishing to be further considered for NHS selection will be given the opportunity to complete these documents and return them to a specified person by the specified time, to be set by the school and described clearly in the application materials.
 School based NHS advisers reserve the right to deny acceptance of any late or incomplete nomination materials.

 Returning the nomination form does not guarantee induction into the National Honor Society.

 Not all eligible students will be inducted into the National Honor Society.
 Students must demonstrate exceptional commitment to the 4 pillars and be recognized as a leader in their school and community.
-Induction into the society is not an expectation of any student- it is an honor for a select few students.
+Induction into the NHS is not an expectation of any student - it is an honor for a select few students.
 Meeting the minimum GPA requirement is the first step for consideration, not a cut-off for induction.

 Evaluation of Candidates:

 All nomination forms are reviewed by the faculty council to aid the council in evaluating the candidate for induction into the National Honor Society.
-After the administration has reviewed the list of eligible students and has indicated whether any name should be withdrawn as the result of disciplinary infractions, remaining candidates receiving a majority vote of the Faculty Council will be invited to be inducted as members of NHS.
-All eligible students will be notified in writing of the Faculty Council’s decision.
+After the administration has reviewed the list of eligible students and has indicated whether any name should be withdrawn as the result of disciplinary infractions, the remaining candidates receiving a majority vote of the faculty council will be invited to be inducted as members of NHS.
+All eligible students will be notified in writing of the faculty council’s decision.
 Candidates are considered based on both the strength of their application and their actions in and outside the classroom